kant/swift-kitura-helloworld/README.md

 $ mkdir kituraHelloworld
 ```

-Create a swift project using the Swift Package Manger:
+Create a swift project using the Swift Package Manager:

 ```
 $ cd kituraHelloworld